KasRoid/Introduction-to-Computer-Networks/23.Network-Security/README.md

   - Filter: Filters packets based on an application or service (FTP, SMTP, etc.).
   - Caching: Provides caching services, for example:
     - When you request a page from a website, proxy server will retrieve it and then cache it in its memory.
-    - The next time someone requests that website, the proxy server can retrive it from its cache.
+    - The next time someone requests that website, the proxy server can retrieve it from its cache.
     - This saves Internet bandwidth.
   - Logging: Has the ability to log user activity for auditing purposes.

+---

+## Web Proxy Server

+- Acts on behalf of computers within a LAN to retrieve web content from the Internet.
+- Specifically, proxy servers can provide the following services.
+  - Filtering: Can acts as a filtering service, similar to a firewall.
+Can restrict and filter out unwanted websites (gambling, social media, etc.)
+  - Content Checking; Similar to an application-layer firewall, a proxy server can verify that content is valid and doesn't contain malicious content.
+  - Caching: When you request a page from a website, the proxy server will retrieve it and then cache it in its memory.
+The next time someone requests that website, the proxy server can retrieve it from its cache - this saves Internet bandwidth.